-Before enrollment and before any study-related procedures are performed, voluntary, written, study-specific informed consent will be obtained from the participant.
+Before enrollment and before any study-related procedures are performed, voluntary, written, study-specific informed consent will be obtained from the participant or his/her parent(s)/legal guardian, as appropriate.
 Each signature on the ICD must be personally dated by the signatory.
 The investigator or his or her designee will also sign the ICD.
-A copy of the signed and dated ICD must be given to the participant.
+A copy of the signed and dated ICD must be given to the participant/participant's parent(s)/legal guardian.
 The source data must reflect that the informed consent was obtained before participation in the study.